Prosecutors drop securities case against former VW CEO

 In the securities case, Winterkorn had been charged along with board chairman Hans Dieter Poetsch and current CEO Herbert Diess with violating their duty to inform investors that the company was in trouble with U.S. authorities.
 Diess and Poetsch were allowed to end the case by paying 4.5 million euros each.

-The court said the trial of Winterkorn and five co-defendants on the fraud charges is scheduled to begin Feb.
+The court said the trial of Winterkorn and four co-defendants on the fraud charges is scheduled to begin Feb.
 25. German media reports indicate it could be delayed.
 He faces up to 10 years if convicted.